sarahtb25/CS611-HW3-Heroes-and-Monsters/README.txt

 48. Player.java: Represents a general game player
 49. Potion.java: Represents a potion, a type of ConsumableItem
 50. PotionFactory.java: Represents all possible potions
-51. RoundHistory.java: An interface that contains the expected behaviour of what a class implementing RoundHistory should do i.e. what methods are needed to keep track of the scores in each round
+51. RoundHistory.java: An interface that contains the methods needed to keep track of the scores in each round
 52. Sorcerer.java: Represents a sorcerer, a type of Hero
 53. SorcererFactory.java: Represents all possible sorcerers
 54. Spell.java: Represents a spell, a type of ConsumableItem
 55. SpellFactory.java: Represents all possible spells
 56. Spirit.java: Represents a spirit, a type of Monster
 57. SpiritFactory.java: Represents all possible spirits
 58. Statistics.java: An interface that contains the expected behaviour of how the scores of each round should be handled
 59. Utility.java: An interface containing the method that is used often
 60. Warrior.java: Represents a warrior, a type of Hero
 61. WarriorFactory.java: Represents all possible warriors